The best Luxury Las Vegas Hotels are what makes the City of Lights even more vibrant than it already is.

 Recommended by Josh from Peanuts or Pretzels Travel

 We are not big gamblers, so the casino is not what we look for in a hotel in Las Vegas.
-Instead we look for a place that is centrally located to the action — which means being on the famous Strip.
+Instead, we look for a centrally located place to the action — which means being on the famous Strip.

 Next, we look for an awesome pool where we can cool off during those hot days in Vegas.
-Lastly, we don’t want to break the bank because we want to have money for drinks, shows, dining and other Vegas fun.
+Lastly, we don’t want to break the bank because we want money for drinks, shows, dining, and other Vegas fun.

-And while we’ve stayed at many hotels in Las Vegas over the years, our favorite is the Flamingo!
+And while we’ve stayed at many Luxury Las Vegas Hotels over the years, our favorite is the Flamingo!

 The Flamingo Resort is actually one of the “Classic Hotels” on the strip in Las Vegas.
 So it’s got some really cool history and stories behind it over the years.
 Plus, the location is great.

-They have a number of shows onsite, but even if you don’t want to see those shows the Flamingo is practically in the middle of the Strip surrounded by awesome shows!
-They have a great sports room, and even better…the resort is pet friendly!
+They have several shows onsite, but even if you don’t want to see those shows, the Flamingo is practically in the middle of the Strip, surrounded by awesome shows!
+They have a great sports room, and even better…the resort is pet-friendly!

-However, one of the best things we love about The Flamingo Resort is their pool.
-For the price point, this is honestly one of the best pools on the Vegas Strip and it’s known to be quite the party.
+However, one of the best things we love about The Flamingo Resort is its pool.
+For the price point, this is honestly one of the best pools on the Vegas Strip, and it’s known to be quite the party.

 Overall we love staying at The Flamingo Resort in Las Vegas because it has everything we love about staying on the strip in Vegas.